Abled-Taha/apm-server/README.md

 11. Restart the API

 ### Todo
-1. Make /logout endpoint
-2. Add ability to change session name
-3. Add ability to delete session
-4. Add ability to change user credentials
+1. Add ability to change user credentials